evelthon/Blockchain-Developer-Nanodegree-Program/P3/README.md

 ### You should now have two REST endpoints:
  - GET /block/{block_id} will return block information in json format.
     - If block_id is omitted, the Genesis Block is returned.
-    - If block_id does not exist, this is displayed in the returned result set like so
+    - If block_id does not exist, this is displayed in the returned result set like so:
      ```
     hash	""
     height	-1